orbitjs/orbit/README.md

 npm install
 ```

-Distrbutable versions of Orbit can be built to the `/dist` directory by running:
+Distributable versions of Orbit can be built to the `/dist` directory by running:

 ```
 grunt package